zeekus/textfiles/pschism_build_document_with_spack.md

 Copyright (C) 1985-2022 Intel Corporation.
 All rights reserved.
 ```

-*Note* intel documentation on the MPI setup says you should set the compilers as environment varibles which is not what we do.
+*Note* intel documentation on the MPI setup says you should set the compilers as environment variables which is not what we do.

 source: https://www.intel.com/content/dam/develop/external/us/en/documents/mpi-devref-oneapi-linux-beta10.pdf